 Appendix E. Uniform Glossary of Coverage and Medical Terms

 Overview of Appendices

 As stated earlier in this document, the NAIC transmitted the work of the NAIC Working Group to the Departments.
-The Appendices to this document include the SBC documents drafted by the NAIC in their entirety, with the exception of the sample coverage example calculation for breast cancer in the individual market, as explained earlier in this document.
+The Appendices to this document include the SBC documents drafted by the NAIC in their entirety, with the exception of the sample coverage example calculation for breast cancer in the Start Printed Page 52480individual market, as explained earlier in this document.

 Appendix A-1 contains an SBC template, as developed by the NAIC Working Group.
 The NAIC Working Group incorporated all of their recommendations contained in the multiple transmittals to the Departments over the last several months in their final recommended SBC template.

 Appendix A-2 contains a sample completed SBC, using information for a sample individual health insurance policy.
 While the sample completed SBC may not align perfectly with the instructions in every way, the document is useful in providing a general illustration of a completed SBC for a sample insurance policy.

 Appendices B-1 and B-2 contain instructions for group health coverage and individual health insurance coverage, respectively, to use in completing the SBC template.
 The Departments are publishing the sample completed SBC and the instructions to facilitate compliance with the requirements of the 2011 proposed regulations and this document.

 The SBC instructions include language that must be used when completing the “Why This Matters” column on the first page of the SBC template.
 Depending on the design of the policy or plan, there are two language options provided in Appendices C-1 (for when the answer in the applicable row is “yes”) and C-2 (for when the answer in the applicable row is “no”).
 Appendices C-1 and C-2 provide an example of how this column will look when populated with the required language, as applicable depending upon the terms of the plan or coverage.